steemit/smt-whitepaper/smt-manual/manual.md

 - Voting is affected only by powered-up tokens.
 - Vesting balance cannot be transferred or sold.

-Additionally, some token inflation may be directed to vesting balances.
+Additionally, some token emissions may be directed to vesting balances.
 These newly "printed" tokens are effectively split among all users with vesting balances, proportional to the number of tokens they have vested.
 As the number of tokens printed is independent of users' vesting balances, the